-For information about making a 100% tax-deductible gift to the Jefferson College Foundation, please visit www.jeffco.edu/foundation or call (636)481-3104/797-3000, ext.
-3104.
+For information about making a 100% tax-deductible gift to the Jefferson College Foundation, please visit www.jeffco.edu/foundation or call 636-481-3104.

-Jefferson College Television
+Jefferson College Television (JCTV)

 Jefferson College Television (JCTV) is the source for local interest and educational programming.
-Cablecast on Charter Communications channel 989 in Jefferson County, JCTV has been broadcasting quality educational programming and local media coverage to the community for 35 years.
+JCTV has been broadcasting quality educational programming and local media coverage to the community for 35 years.

 All JCTV video content is also posted on the Jefferson College YouTube and Vimeo social media accounts.